dwarvesf/nextjs-boilerplate/docs/TECH_ECOSYSTEM.md

-# Tech Ecosystem
+# Tech ecosystem

 The [GETTING_STARTED.md](./GETTING_STARTED.md) gives you adequate information on how to install dependencies and launch the app.
-Once you've done that, this document is intended to give you a taste of how an app works, and more important, why we choose the technology.
+Once you've done that, this document is intended to give you a taste of how an app works, and more importantly, why we choose the technology.
 It still assumes basic knowledge of React and [Next.js](https://nextjs.org/docs/getting-started). **If you're completely new to React, please refer to https://github.com/petehunt/react-howto instead!**